 However, the 2014 Sony press release refers to the Richmond show as a “test run concert” for the subsequent Memphis recording.
 Some have theorized that the test copy is in mono due to Elvis’s preference for that format over stereo, though his previous live albums had been stereo releases.
 Perhaps the accompanying Legacy Edition booklet will reveal new information.

-In the years leading up to 1974, many of Elvis’s concerts were superior to this particular show in Richmond, so why do I have a soft-spot for it?
-Simply because it is the first concert officially released of Elvis performing in my hometown.
-As with the Memphis show, the fun concert features Elvis in a fantastic mood interacting with fans.
+In the years leading up to 1974, many of Elvis’s concerts were superior to this particular show in Richmond.
+However, as with the Memphis show, the fun concert features Elvis in a fantastic mood interacting with fans.
 Music highlights in Richmond include “Steamroller Blues,” “Polk Salad Annie,” and “Suspicious Minds.”

 I am looking forward to the reissues of both the Richmond and Memphis concerts.
-Despite my personal enthusiasm as an Elvis fan and Richmonder, I find myself wondering whether these two concerts are appropriate choices for mainstream release in 2014.
+Despite my personal enthusiasm as an Elvis fan, I find myself wondering whether these two concerts are appropriate choices for mainstream release in 2014.

 I fear that the repetitive nature of these shows compared to other recent Sony releases will use up some of the goodwill shown by music critics in reviews of Elvis At Stax, Prince From Another Planet, and certain other titles released in the last few years.